The Witness for the Prosecution and Other Stories

-The Witness for the Prosecution and Other Stories is a short story collection written by Agatha Christie and first published in the US by Dodd, Mead and Company in 1948.
+The Witness for the Prosecution and Other Stories is a short story collection written by Agatha Christie and first published in the US by Dodd, Mead & Co. in 1948.
 The first edition retailed at $2.50.
 The story "The Second Gong" features Hercule Poirot, the only character in the stories who appears in any other of Christie's works.

 Each story has also appeared in either of the UK collections The Hound of Death, The Listerdale Mystery or Problem at Pollensa Bay and Other Stories and therefore this collection was not published in the UK.
 Some of the stories are fantasy fiction rather than mysteries.